Bird Houses & Nesting Box Woodworking Plan: Common Merganser

 Bluebird Feeders ...
 Platform Feeders ...
 Humming Bird Feeders / Feed ...
 Wild Bird Nesting Boxes ...
 Wild Bird Food / Seed ...
 Bluebird Nesting Boxes / Houses ...
 Bluebird Backyard Habitat ...
 Purple Martin Habitats (Condos & Gourds) ...
 Water Fountains ...
 Bird Baths ...
 Recommended Books ...
 Bluebird Books

-The Common Merganser Nestbox has a 10" by 10" floor, 33" inside ceiling, 5" by 5" square entrance opening located 30" (to the top of the opening) above the floor and ventilation openings.
+Floor Dimensions: 10" x 10" with ventilation holes (suggested 5).
 Although some experts disagree with the notion that ventilation openings are needed at all.
 Please refer to this article for further information.
 This may also depend on location of nest box, exposure to direct sun as well as material used to build the nest box.

 Please Note: The images on this page are the sole property of the photographers (unless marked as Public Domain).
 Please contact the photographers directly with respect to any copyright or licensing questions.
 Thank you.